American Red Cross Lifeguard Training and Lifeguard Training Recertification

 The American Red Cross blended learning format combines in-person skill sessions with online simulation to enhance the training experience.
 Additional work outside of class (approximately 7 hours for the online portion, plus reading and questions) is required to complete the class.
 The online work, reading and homework questions are made available to the student within 24 hours of registration.
 The first assignment (approximately 4 hours online plus reading and questions) is due the first day of class.

 Lifeguard training includes First Aid, CPR & AED for the Professional Rescuer.
-Students will need a CPR adult/pediatric pocket mask available for $15.
+Students will need an adult/pediatric CPR mask available for $20.

 The purpose of the American Red Cross Lifeguarding course is to provide participants with the knowledge and skills to prevent, recognize and respond to aquatic emergencies and to provide care for breathing and cardiac emergencies, injuries and sudden illnesses until emergency medical services personnel take over.
 Candidate must be 15 years old by the last day of class.